thunderbird/webext-docs/changes/beta82.rst

 * Attachments can now be specified in the :ref:`beginNew <compose.beginNew>`, :ref:`beginReply <compose.beginReply>`, and :ref:`beginForward <compose.beginForward>` functions.

+  *This change has been backported to Thunderbird 78.4.0.*

 tabs
 ====

 * The :ref:`connect <tabs.connect>` and :ref:`sendMessage <tabs.sendMessage>` functions now work as
   they do in Firefox.

+  *This change has been backported to Thunderbird 78.4.0.*

 messageDisplayScripts/tabs
 ==========================

 * Content script functions can now operate on a message display "tab" in the same way they do on a content tab in Thunderbird or Firefox.
 This requires the new "messagesModify" permission.

+  *This change has been backported to Thunderbird 78.4.0.*

   Here are some basic examples.
 See `the MDN documentation`__ for a more in-depth explanation.